Sallust: Works

-The Conspiracy of Catiline
+Catiline's War

-The monograph on was probably written c.
+The monograph was probably written c.
 42 BC.
 Some historians, however, give it an earlier date of composition, perhaps as early at 50 BC as an unpublished pamphlet which was reworked and published after the civil wars.
 It shows no traces of personal recollections on the conspiracy, perhaps indicating the Sallust was out of the city on military service at the time.
 It may have been written as "a plea for common sense" during the proscriptions of the Second Triumvirate, with its depiction of Caesar opposing the death penalty contrasting with the then-current slaughter.

 It is Sallust's first published work, detailing the attempt by Lucius Sergius Catilina to overthrow the Roman Republic in 63 BC.
 Sallust presents Catiline as a deliberate foe of law, order and morality, and does not give a comprehensive explanation of his views and intentions (Catiline had supported the party of Sulla, whom Sallust had opposed).
 Theodor Mommsen suggested that Sallust particularly wished to clear his patron (Caesar) of all complicity in the conspiracy.

 In writing about the conspiracy of Catiline, Sallust's tone, style, and descriptions of aristocratic behaviour illustrate "the political and moral decline of Rome, begun after the fall of Carthage, quickening after Sulla's dictatorship, and spreading from the dissolute nobility to infect all Roman politics".
 While he inveighs against Catiline's depraved character and vicious actions, he does not fail to state that the man had many noble traits.
 In particular, Sallust shows Catiline as deeply courageous in his final battle.
-He presents a narrative condemning the conspirators without doubt, likely relying Cicero's De consulatu suo (lit.
+He presents a narrative condemning the conspirators without doubt, likely relying on Cicero's De consulatu suo (lit.
 'On his [Cicero's] consulship') for details of the conspiracy; his narrative focused, however, on Caesar and Cato the Younger, who are held up as "two examples of virtus ('excellence')" with long speeches describing a debate on the punishment of the conspirators in the last section.

 The Jugurthine War

 Sallust's Jugurthine War (Bellum Jugurthinum) is a monograph on the war against Jugurtha in Numidia from 112 to 106 BC.
 It was written c.
 41–40 BC and again emphasised moral decline.
 Sallust likely relied on a general annalistic history of the time, as well as the autobiographies of Marcus Aemilius Scaurus, Publius Rutilius Rufus, and Sulla.

 Its true value lies in the introduction of Marius and Sulla to the Roman political scene and the beginning of their rivalry.
-Sallust's time as governor of Africa Nova ought to have let the author develop a solid geographical and ethnographical background to the war; however, this is not evident in the monograph, despite a diversion on the subject, because Sallust's priority in the Jugurthine War, as with the Catiline Conspiracy, is to use history as a vehicle for his judgement on the slow destruction of Roman morality and politics.
+Sallust's time as governor of Africa Nova ought to have let the author develop a solid geographical and ethnographical background to the war; however, this is not evident in the monograph, despite a diversion on the subject, because Sallust's priority in the Jugurthine War, as with War of Catiline, is to use history as a vehicle for his judgement on the slow destruction of Roman morality and politics.